LawJunHao/ITP-Dashboard/README.md

 Week 8-10 Testing and debugging phase (Phase 4)
 - Blackbox testing based on Create : Jun Hao
-    -Debug any issues surfaced, if got issues make a new blackbox testing
+    - Debug any issues surfaced, if got issues make a new blackbox testing
 - Blackbox testing based on Read : Yu Cheng
-	-Debug any issues surfaced, if got issues make a new blackbox testing
+	- Debug any issues surfaced, if got issues make a new blackbox testing
 - Blackbox testing based on Update: Ryan
-	-Debug any issues surfaced, if got issues make a new blackbox testing
+	- Debug any issues surfaced, if got issues make a new blackbox testing
 - Blackbox testing based on Delete: Alex
-	-Debug any issues surfaced, if got issues make a new blackbox testing
+	- Debug any issues surfaced, if got issues make a new blackbox testing

 Week 11 Final Test and report writing (Phase 5/6)